 Prices are not disclosed, however from the online community, we can say it is somehow pricy.

-Docuware is a file management software used for managing documents, images, videos and other digital content.
+Docuware is a digital software used for managing documents, images, videos and other digital content.
 It also helps to make sure that the content is secure, searchable and accessible across devices.

 It provides an easy way to manage documents in a company.
 It also has features such as document conversion, document sharing and online storage which allows users to store any type of digital content.

-Docuware is one of the most popular document management systems out there.
-It offers many features that are important for any organization, but it also has some features that are specifically tailored to small business needs.
+Docuware covers all the elements of a document management system as it offers many features that are important for any organization specifically tailored to small business needs.